Maundy Thursday – 6 April

 This service remembers Jesus’s last night with his friends before his crucifixion.
 Through communion we remember Jesus eating his last meal with his friends.
 The Tenebrae service takes us into the darkness of the night, where we listen to the readings and extinguish candles, recounting Jesus final night before his death.
 His anguish, the disciples failings, and his betrayal.
 At the end of the service the altar is stripped and we keep an overnight Prayer Vigil in the church (for those who would like, there are one hour slots).

-9.30am Good Friday Process (Way of the Cross)
+9.30am Good Friday Procession (Way of the Cross)

-The traditional Good Friday Procession begins at St Anne’s at 9.30am (and finishes at St Thomas More Catholic church).
+The traditional Good Friday Procession begins this year at St Thomas More at 9.30am (and finishes at St Anne’s).
 If you haven’t been – this is a great community and ecumenical (joining with our Catholic brothers & sisters) event that walks from one church to the other with stops along the way to tell the story through bible readings of the path to the cross.
-Usually there is a warm cuppa and hot cross bun at the end – but this is unfortunately curtailed this year (I’m sure you can guess why).
+There is a warm cuppa and hot cross bun at the end.

 7:30pm Easter Vigil